surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 ## Core Fundamental Teachings of Buddha

 * The history of buddhism and the buddha himself isn't essential
-* The esotheric, extensive detail, rites, rituals and the number of things are inconesquential
+* The esotheric, extensive detail, rites, rituals and the number of things are inconsequential
 * The worshipping and blind belief as buddha as a god is also false.
 He was a human and we are humans.
 * Do not blindly delieve.
 Independently verify through observation.
 * This is not a religion - with rites, rituals, ceremony and worship